ianturner88/vanilla-js-qwixx/README.md

 In this file, I will keep a running, live journal of my [efforts](https://ianturner88.github.io/vanilla-js-qwixx/) to build a replica of the boardgame qwixx.

+# September 1: Lock Rows

+The scoreboard display functionalities were implemented.
+I am unable to disable the 'Roll Dice' button when the score displays.
+I'm unsure why this is.

 # August 30: Lock Rows

 A dice object property was written that checked if a row should be locked.
 Tomorrow, another dice property will be written that updates a locked rows image to one with a locked lock.